 Open a program

-Although most programs create a shortcut to programs in the Start Menu or Start Screen after it has been installed, you can also open a program through Explorer.
-To open a program in Explorer, browse to the Program Files folder by opening the C: drive and then double-clicking the Program Files folder.
-In the listing of folders, find the program you want to open and double-click its folder.
-Finally, once in the program folder, find the executable file and double-click that file to run the program.
-Since file extensions are disabled by default, you can determine an executable by looking for a file with the same name of the program or that has an icon representing the program.
+Although most programs create a shortcut to programs in the Start menu or Start Screen after installing, you can also open a program through Explorer.
+To open a program in Explorer, browse the Program Files folder by opening the C: drive and then double-clicking the Program Files folder.
+In the folder list, find the program you want to open and double-click its folder.
+In the program's folder, find the executable file and double-click that file to run the program.
+Since file extensions may be hidden, you can determine an executable by looking for a file with the same name as the program.

 Other system tasks and functions

-Using Windows Explorer, you can also do any of the below system tasks and functions.
+Using Windows Explorer, you can also perform any of the system tasks listed below.

-- How to rename a file or folder.
+- Rename a file: How to change or rename a file, folder, or directory.

-- How to delete a file or folder.
+- Delete a file: How to delete a file, directory, or folder.